replicant007/personal-task-manager-api/README.md

 :white_check_mark: Swap slice of Tasks with a SQLite DB

-:point_right: Create handlers and routes for all type of operations (CRUD)
+:white_check_mark: Create handlers and routes for all type of operations (CRUD)

+:white_check_mark: Implement validation & filtering

+:point_right: Add users & Authentication with JWT tokens

 Reorganize the project file structure